WinstonHuTiger/CS301_Project/README.md

 The <code>get_state()</code> function is a packaging of <code>set_cmd(uint8_t *cmd)</code>, it returns a pure state string.

-For default connection and disconnection, we have pseudocode:
+For default connection and disconnection, we have pseudo-code:

 ```c
 void default_connect() {